-Krys Batts grew up in Houston, Texas and has always been passionate about a variety of creative writing formats, including poetry, music, short stories, and novels.
+Krys Batts grew up in Houston, Texas, and has always been passionate about a variety of creative writing formats, including poetry, music, short stories, and novels.
 Having spent her childhood singing her father’s original compositions, her artistic gifts naturally sprang from an early appreciation for how lyrics and rhymes could be used to tell both humorous and human stories.
-Years later when she was ten-years-old, she joined the Brentwood Baptist Church children’s choir, soon becoming one of the lead singers as well as an ardent fan of the band and choir members of all age ranges.
+She also discovered great pleasure in penning poetry and reading almost any book within reach.

 In 1992, Krys relocated to Atlanta, Georgia, where she enrolled at Spelman College.
 Opting to indulge her love for reading and writing, she majored in English, and ultimately graduated with a host of honors, including Phi Beta Kappa, Who’s Who, Magna Cum Laude, serial Dean’s List recognitions, and more.
 She then returned to Texas, this time to Dallas, where she earned a master degree in Public Affairs from the University of Texas at Dallas.